Disclaimer: As an Amazon Associate I earn commissions from qualifying purchases via links to Amazon in this post.

 In general, all of the wipes tested came out even in terms of feeling cleaner compared to the baseline of the same amount of time without a shower or sponge bath.
 Granted, I wouldn’t want to go meet royalty having done nothing but used the wipes for a week or more but at the same time I did feel clean enough that if I had to race to the store for an emergency I wouldn’t be offending everyone around me.
 (Bearing in mind this also assumes clean clothes, use of deodorant, and so on.)
 There was a clear benefit in how I felt in body and also spirit for having used the wipes so just as a concept I recommend trying them if you find regular washing to be difficult for you.

-In terms of how the individual wipes worked, here’s what I found:
+In terms of how the individual wipes worked, here’s what I found along with reader feedback.

 Best Full Shower Replacement

 Goodwipes Really Big Body Wipes were hands down the best of the bunch when it came to feeling like you took a shower without taking a shower.
 The wipes were the size of a washcloth which meant you could use one wipe to clean your entire body (and my body is not small, believe me).
-The lavender scent was mild and did not make me worry about migraines even though floral scents are among the worst for my triggers.
+The linked version is unscented but even the scent on their scented versions is mild.
+I tried the lavender scent and it did not make me worry about migraines even though floral scents are among the worst for my triggers.
 After use my skin felt clean and not like I needed to rinse or moisturize.

 Best For Daily Use

-Babo Botanicals 3-in-1 Cleansing Wipes emerged as my personal favorite for daily use and the ones I am keeping in rotation.
+Babo Botanicals 3-in-1 Cleansing Wipes emerged as my personal favorite for daily use.
 The wipes, though not wash cloth sized, were still big and sturdy enough that you could get a good scrub in.
 Most people would probably need two wipes to do a full body clean but one wipe is more than adequate for most of the body including the areas that truly need daily attention, like underarms and feet.

-Since they are baby wipes they do have a light baby powder scent which might be too much for some people.
+They do have a light scent which might be too much for some people.
 For myself I was okay with it for daily use but like any scent it felt too strong when I had a migraine.
+It is free of synthetic fragrances though which is handy for those of us who have that as a specific migraine trigger (looking at you, basically every vape in existence).

 After using the wipes my skin felt clean and not in need of a rinse.
 Though I did notice a feeling of dryness in some places which could be due to the wipe or could have been due to winter weather making it so that skin feels dry in general.
 It didn’t cause any difficulties for me but I mention it for those who have issues with dry skin.